-The Office of International Services provides advising and immigration support to international students as well as to academic departments and administrative offices that wish to host research scholars or hire temporary workers.
+The Office of International Services provides advising and immigration support to international students and to academic departments and administrative offices that wish to host research scholars.
 The office provides study abroad advising, supports UB's international academic initiatives and conducts seminars on employment, orientation to the United States and to UB, and other topics of interest to the campus international community.
-The director manages the university's visa programs and ensures institutional compliance with federal regulations governing the enrollment and employment of foreign nationals.
+The director manages the University's visa programs and ensures institutional compliance with federal regulations governing the enrollment of international students.